schlosser/intermediate-flask/README.md

 If your blog posts have longer bodies, you may want them to be displayed on their own page, separate from the list of all pages.
 Let's make a new route in `routes/blog.py` to give each post its own page.

 Before we get into the application logic, here are some additional styles to add to the bottom of `static/css/styles.css`.
-It is based loosely off of BEM (Block Element Modifier) CSS syntax.

 ```css
 /*Styles for the Blog Post Page*/